Duncan-Finlayson/Duncan-Finlayson/README.md

 I'm a fourth-year computer science student at Western University, currently studying Cloud, AI, and Machine Learning.
 With interests in finance, music, and calisthenics!

 ## What I am working on?
-- Studying AWS to recieve Cloud Practitioner Certification
+- Studying AWS to receive Cloud Practitioner Certification
 - Developing PocketTrack, a financial tracker to help manage expenses and make better financial decisions.
-- Learning AI and ML
+- Learning AI/ML + Cloud

 Here is my [portfolio!](https://dfinlayson.vercel.app/)